-My senior year of high school I worked with a counselor named Bobbi.
+During my senior year of high school, I worked with a counselor named Bobbi.
 Instead of saying I had an eating disorder, we said, “Kelsey has anxiety towards food.”
 Bobbie gave me two pieces of wisdom, among other things of course, that changed my relationship with food and my body:

 When I looked in the mirror (always from the side) I would sometimes feel as thin as paper and other times feel too big to leave the house.
 We tried to stop that.
-Instead I would say, “My body allows me to the walk the hallways of school, dance on stage, play tennis, kiss boys, go to the beach, and drive.”
+Instead, I would say, “My body allows me to walk the hallways of school, dance on stage, play tennis, kiss, go to the beach, and drive.”

 It wasn’t easy.
 It got worst before it better.
 It resurfaced during stressful times in college.
 But, doing the work to find a healthy relationship with food is the best investment I’ve made in myself.

 Food is still a huge part of my life, but now it brings me joy.
 Experimenting with new recipes and ingredients is a hobby, and learning about nutrition and understanding how to nourish my body empowers me.
 I’m connected with my body’s needs and I believe I function best with many small meals throughout the day that are high in protein and made with “real food.”